Axial engine: Michell

 In 1917 Anthony Michell obtained patents for his swashplate engine design.
-Its unique feature was the means of transferring the load from the pistons to the swashplate, achieved using tilting slipper pads sliding on a film of oil.
+Its unique feature was the means of transferring the load from the pistons to the swashplate, achieved using tilting slipper pads sliding on a film of oil, similar to an axial piston pump.
 Another innovation by Michell was his mathematical analysis of the mechanical design, including the mass and motion of the components, so that his engines were in perfect dynamic balance at all speeds.

 In 1920 Michell established the Crankless Engines Company in Fitzroy (Australia), and produced working prototypes of pumps, compressors, car engines and aero engines, all based on the same basic design.

 Engine designer Phil Irving worked for the Crankless Engine Company before his time at HRD.

 A number of companies obtained a manufacturing license for Michell's design.
 The most successful of these was the British company Waller and Son, who produced gas boosters.

 The largest Michell crankless engine was the XB-4070, a diesel aircraft engine built for the United States Navy.
 Consisting of 18 pistons, it was rated at 2000 horsepower and weighed 2150 pounds.